Rapid deployment of new technologies using agile and DevSecOps

 - Artificial intelligence

-More government customers are adopting rapid, cost-effective, and collaborative acquisition processes for solution prototyping and building activities.
+More government customers are adopting short, rapid, cost-effective, and collaborative acquisition processes for solution prototyping and building activities.
+There is also growing demand for close-knit development teams that have been working together so that projects hit the ground running.

 Quick, successive hits

-Federal civilian agencies are going to the Innovation Factory with their legacy apps to rapid- prototype cloud-based microservices.
+Federal civilian agencies and the Department of Defense are going to the Innovation Factory with their legacy apps to rapid-prototype cloud-based microservices.
 In single-day, live demonstrations, they can see our Innovation Factory teams modernize the apps and get functional proofs of concepts up and running.

 Through one of these coding challenges, an agency can understand how cloud capabilities can improve its mission in a penalty-free environment and without having to make a significant investment.

-Department of Defense agencies are also Innovation Factory users for development of analytics and visualization solutions on the order of several weeks.
+Some DoD agencies are using the Innovation Factory for development of analytics and visualization solutions.
 One is investigating mobile, edge computing solutions for warfighters to ease their cognitive loads while on the battlefield and improve the speed and quality of their decision-making.

 “We rapid prototype a proof of concept for a very specific functionality within a few days, and the customer will provide feedback.
 It is not these big, monolithic apps,” said Andy Henson, who leads advanced analytics and simulation solutions development.